 Over the years as our garden expanded, we felt the loss of additional fruit trees, so this spring we decided to bite the bullet and give them one more chance.
 But this time we addressed all the issues that contributed to killing our other fruit trees in the first place.

 Last year Don expanded the fencing by the garden to encompass the pond.
 Over time we've reinforced this fence so it's deer-proof, cattle-proof, and horse-proof.
-We've done this by making the fencing eight feet tall and aproned at the bottom (more on that in a future blog post).
+We've done this by making the fencing eight feet tall and strengthened at the bottom.

 Some of the extra space this new area enclosed was earmarked for an orchard.
 A few months ago, I got a list from our local feed store on what fruit trees they had ordered the previous fall.
 I made our selection of four apple (Braeburn, Gala, Honeycrisp, and Snow Sweet), four peach (two each of Reliance and Veteran), two plum (both Stanleys), and two walnut trees (Cascade and Manregion).